SUSTAINING THE RESOURCE

 By choosing to eat wild harvested, domestic seafood, you can be sure you are getting a high quality, healthy source of protein and supporting good environmental and labor practices.

 Additionally, try expanding your pallet to include abundant, underutilized species such as dogfish (popular as fish and chips in the UK), redfish, whiting, hake, pollock, and skate.
-Check the EAT tab on our website for some delicious recipes.
+Check the EAT tab for some delicious recipes.